medic/medic-docs/configuration/developing-community-health-applications.md

 <!-- TODO: Add annotated screenshot of a contact page showing structure -->

 ### Context
 This object provides context information to Actions (aka "app forms") which are initiated from the contact's profile page.
 The app form's `expression` (which determines when to show the form in the "New action" menu) can access this context information via the variable `summary`.
-When opening the action from the contact's profile, the context data is also available in the app form's XForm via `inputs`.
+When opening the action from the contact's profile, the context data is also available in app forms' XForm calculations as `instance('contact-summary')/context/${variable}`.
+For instance if `context.is_pregnant` is used in the contact summary, it can be accessed in an XForm field's calculation as `instance('contact-summary')/context/is_pregnant`.
+Note that these fields are not available when editing a previously completed form.

 ### Fields
 An array of fields are defined to show a summary of the contact at the top of their profile page.